devtut/generate/docs/python/html-parsing.md

 ---
-metaTitle: HTML Parsing
+metaTitle: "HTML Parsing"
-description: Using CSS selectors in BeautifulSoup, Locate a text after an element in BeautifulSoup, PyQuery
+description: "Using CSS selectors in BeautifulSoup, Locate a text after an element in BeautifulSoup, PyQuery"
 ---

 # HTML Parsing